Société de l'assurance automobile du Québec

 • other costs such as court fees, a contribution to the crime victim’s compensation plan (IVAC), etc.

-See the What the Law Says section for a detailed description of costs and penalties.
+See the What the Law Says web page for a detailed description of costs and penalties.

 Traffic offences you commit outside Québec follow you... back to Québec